aomarabdelaziz/ISFP-task-doc/README.md

 <details>
 <summary><b>Show more details</b></summary>

-# Install Multiple Versions of Java and Set Default (Java 8)
+# Installing  Multiple Versions of Java and Set Default (Java 8)
 This Ansible playbook automates the installation of various Java versions on a target machine, with the earlier version (Java 8) set as the default.
 It gives developers the flexibility they need if their applications require different Java versions.
 I choose to install Oracle Java (8,11) versions since WebLogic installation cannot be proceed because the open-jdk is no longer supported any more.